Machauer-P/Prompt-U-Net-Demo/README.md

 **[Link to Paper / Preprint Placeholder]**

 > **Note on Project Evolution:**
 > This project is under active development.
 While the preprint provides the foundational scientific framework, the current implementation (especially the TF.js web version) has evolved further.
-The future publication will include architectural refinements and further research on e.g. computational complexity and memory foorptint.
+The future publication will include architectural refinements and further research, for example into computational complexity and memory footprint.